simonmichael/hledger/doc/manual.md

 and [register](#register) will show only the uppermost accounts in the account tree, down to level N. Use this when you want a summary with less detail.

+### Multiple files

+One may specify the `--file FILE` option multiple times.
+This is equivalent to concatenating the files to standard input and passing `--file -`, except that the add command functions normally and adds entries to the first specified file.

 ## Queries

 One of hledger's strengths is being able to quickly report on precise subsets of your data.\